RobTillaart/map2colour/README.md

 With **45** occurring twice in the values array above there would be no interpolation or colour gradient between the **M2C_YELLOW** and **M2C_RED** effectively resulting in 2 continuous gradients.

+A slightly less hard edge could be made by changing the second 45 to 46 or 47, so there is a small area with a very steep gradient.

 Note: Since 0.2.0 **begin()** will accept a non-decreasing value array and return true.
 This was false in 0.1.5.